-Due attention shall be given to applicants' sex and age, status of a person requiring special procedural and/or reception guarantees, as well as family unity upon placement in a reception facility.
-923
+Due attention shall be given to applicants' sex and age, status as a person requiring special procedural and/or reception guarantees, as well as family unity, upon placement in a reception facility.
+1018

-The Asylum Act foresees that care be taken during the asylum procedure of asylum seekers with specific needs, including minors, persons lacking or having limited legal capacity, children separated from their parents or guardians, persons with disabilities, the elderly, pregnant women, single parents with underage children and persons who had been subjected to torture, rape or other forms of grave psychological, physical or sexual violence.
-Parallel However, this does not refer to reception conditions, although persons with special needs might receive slightly better accommodation compared to other residents of asylum centres.
-Very often even these 'improved' reception conditions are inadequate for such persons.
+The Asylum Act defines the specific guarantees that should be granted during the asylum procedure and in relation to reception conditions of asylum seekers with specific needs, including children, persons lacking or having limited legal capacity, children separated from their parents or guardians, persons with disabilities, the elderly, pregnant women, single parents with underage children and persons who had been subjected to torture, rape or other forms of grave psychological, physical or sexual violence.
+1019 However, these provisions are only applicable to asylum seekers, 1020 and not to all foreign nationals who arrive to reception facilities and whose number, according to the CRM, has reached 108,808 in 2023.
+Thus, legal framework clearly neglects the responsibility of the State to conduct different forms of